ImageMagick/Usage-Markdown/formats/index.md

 Another variation is to have the browser output the page as postscript rather than have IM convert it.
 This should page the website into smaller pages quite nicely.

-Under LINUX you can to start a virtual X windows Display server that is large enough to run a browser that shows the whole web site.
+Under Linux you can to start a virtual X windows Display server that is large enough to run a browser that shows the whole web site.
 This can be a VERY tall display.
 The browser is then run in it and set to fill the entire display.
 The web site is loaded and again grabs a screen shot.